 We have more detail on this process on our support site.
-You can also watch the video below for a complete walk through.

 Once you have reviewed your documents and are ready to produce to an outside party, simply select the transfer option in Discovery Cloud.
 (You’ll notice the red and black Privilege Protect logo next to the “Transfer” tab.)

 After setting up your loadfile for transfer, you will have the option to run Nextpoint’s attorney-client privilege detection technology.
 You can run and then download a report .